Sonobeat History • 1976

 Bill responds to the young Hungarian music enthusiast by sending him a selection of Sonobeat singles and albums

 It's 1976, Sonobeat's worst and final year.
-What makes 1976 such a downer is that Sonobeat co-founder Bill Josey Sr. has been diagnosed with cancer, has already been hospitalized twice, and is continuing chemotherapy that began the previous autumn.
+What makes 1976 such a downer is that Sonobeat co-founder Bill Josey Sr. has been diagnosed with cancer, has already been hospitalized twice, and is continuing chemotherapy that began in autumn 1975.
 But 1976 is not without a couple of highs: first, with the financial backing of composer/musician David Flack, Mindbender, The David Flack Quorum album that has been sitting "in the can" for three years, finally is released.
 Then, in June, Bill receives an unusual plea from a "starved" music lover in then-communist Hungary who is desperate to hear some American jazz, rock, and country music.
 Bill sends the correspondent, an aspiring avante garde artist named Gábor Attalai, a selection of Sonobeat singles and albums.
 Gábor, unable to send money out of Hungary, offers his works of art in exchange for the phonograph records.
 We don't know whether Bill takes Gábor up on the offer but, if not, he should have: Gábor goes on to become a leading conceptual and graphic artist in the Hungarian artistic nomadism movement.
 So, the release of Mindbender and Gábor's letter each perk Bill up and seem to give him renewed energy, if only temporarily.

-There, in Liberty Hill, Texas, Sonobeat co-founder Bill Josey Sr. has found what he most needs just when he most needs it: a place to live unpretentiously and inexpensively, a peaceful setting, and a community that cares about him.
-In September 1976, Bill succumbs to lymphocarcinoma at the Veterans' Administration Hospital in Temple, Texas, leaving family, friends, and the Central Texas music industry at a loss.
-On the Cold Sun web site, Bill Miller remembers Bill fondly: "I lost track of Bill Sr. news around the time I began to help Roky [Erickson, of the 13th Floor Elevators] develop his songs ... circa 1974 ...
+There, in Liberty Hill, Texas, Sonobeat co-founder Bill Josey Sr. finds what he most needs just when he most needs it: a place to live unpretentiously and inexpensively, a peaceful setting, and a community that cares about him.
+In September 1976, Bill succumbs to lymphocarcinoma at the Veterans Administration Hospital in Temple, Texas, leaving family, friends, and the Central Texas music community at a loss.
+On the now-defunct but archived Cold Sun web site, Bill Miller remembers Bill fondly: "I lost track of Bill Sr. news around the time I began to help Roky [Erickson, of the 13th Floor Elevators] develop his songs ... circa 1974 ...
 I regret not visiting [Bill Sr.] again.
 He was a great man, gave a lot to the Texas scene."
-Austin songwriter Herman Nelson recalls, "Bill was not only a good friend, he was a bright light with a lot of good ideas.
+Austin songwriter Herman Nelson reflects, "Bill was not only a good friend, he was a bright light with a lot of good ideas.
 His head swam with them.
 He was a man truly ahead of his time."
 Paul New writes "what a wonderful man", and Bob Trenchard, who works with Sonobeat on multiple recording projects including Mariani and Pall Rabbit, calls Bill "ahead of his time – a real pioneer in the Austin music scene."
 Concluding his 1977 Sonobeat retrospective in the Texas music fanzine Not Fade Away, Doug Hanners writes, "Success is measured in many ways but in the record business at least, the music speaks for itself."